joshuaeckroth/csci431-website/notes/planning.md

 # Planning

-Planning is another search problem, but it is slightly different than 8-puzzle, path-finding, etc. We use planning rather than simple search when the domain is very large and there are simply too many states to search with one of the search strategies we've learned previously.
+Planning is another search problem, but it is slightly different than 8-puzzle, path-finding, etc. We use planning rather than simple search when the domain is very large and there are too many states to search with one of the search strategies we've learned previously.

 Instead, a planner searches across partial state descriptions.
 We describe planning problems in a new language, PDDL, rather than an explicit function of possible transitions.